Chief factors in Polish groups: Groups of semisimple type

+A topological group $G$ is \defbold{topologically perfect} if $[G,G]$ is dense in $G$; in other words, whenever $\phi: G \rightarrow H$ is a continuous homomorphism to an abelian topological group $H$, then $\phi(G) = \triv$. \end{defn}

-Let us make several immediate observations on these definitions, which will be used without further comment.
+Let us make some easy observations on these definitions.

-\begin{obs} Let $G$ be a topological group with $M$ a component of $G$.
-Then the following hold: \begin{enumerate}[(1)] \item $M/\Z(M)$ is topologically simple. \item Both $M$ and $E(G)$ are topologically perfect. \item $M$ is not contained in any other component of $G$. \item Given a closed subgroup $H$ of $G$ such that $M \le H$, then $M$ is a component of $H$.
-In particular, $E(G)$ is of semisimple type. \item If $G$ is a centerless quasi-product of topologically simple groups, then $G$ is of strict semisimple type. \end{enumerate} \end{obs}
+\begin{lem} Let $G$ be a topological group with $M$ a component of $G$.
+Then the following hold: \begin{enumerate}[(1) ] \item $\Z(M)$ is the unique largest proper closed normal subgroup of $M$. \item $M/\Z(M)$ is topologically simple. \item Both $M$ and $E(G)$ are topologically perfect. \item $M$ is not contained in any other component of $G$. \item Given a closed subgroup $H$ of $G$ such that $M \le H$, then $M$ is a component of $H$.
+In particular, $E(G)$ is of semisimple type. \item If $G$ is a centerless quasi-product of topologically simple groups, then $G$ is of strict semisimple type. \end{enumerate} \end{lem}

+\begin{proof} Condition (b) ensures that $\Z(M)$ is a proper normal subgroup of $M$; Lemma~\ref{lem:connected_commutator}(1) shows that $[M,\ol{\Z(M)}]$ is trivial, so $\ol{\Z(M)}$ is central in $M$, in other words, $\Z(M)$ is closed in $M$.
+Let $N$ be a proper closed normal subgroup of $M$.
+Then $N$ is central in $\ngrp{M}{G}$, and hence $N \le \Z(M)$.
+Thus $\Z(M)$ is the unique largest proper closed normal subgroup of $M$, proving $(1)$.
+Part $(2)$ follows immediately.